 Gold should be cleaned regularly in order to maintain its beauty and patina.
-A soft, lint free polishing cloth is an effective way to keep gold jewelry looking its best.
+It can get dirty though.
+Use a soft, lint free polishing cloth to keep gold jewelry looking its best.

 Care Tips For Silver

 All sterling silver naturally oxidizes or tarnishes.
 Prolonged exposure to the air and your body’s natural chemistry can expedite this process.
 Avoid direct contact with showers, perfume, lotion, chlorine, and bleach.
-All silver jewelry should be stored in a little air-tight ziplock bag to slow the oxidation process.
+All silver jewelry should be stored in an airtight ziplock bags to slow the oxidation process.

 Care Tips For Diamonds

 While diamonds are extremely hard, they can still suffer chips and fractures from sharp blows.
 It is possible to scratch a diamond with a diamond, so please take care when wearing and storing your diamond jewelry.

 Care Tips For Gemstones